 My mother would often come out and dance with some of the boys and occasionally with the girls as well when the boys hadn't yet shown.
 Even at my age I had a crush on one cute girl, whose name has long since crumbled like papyrus into fragments of ancient memory.
 Since I didn't know how to dance, my hopeful romance was limited to brief conversations, mainly "hellos" and "goodbyes."

-Although not yet a teenager, I was precocious and after having been taken once to Treasure Island for the World's Fair, I was soon going there on my own, by streetcar, ferryboat and Key System train.
-Likewise I was developing my first and lifelong-lasting attraction to streetcars.
+Although not yet a teenager I was precocious, and after having been taken once to Treasure Island for the World's Fair, I was soon going there on my own—by streetcar, ferryboat and Key System train.
+Likewise, I was developing my first and lifelong-lasting attraction to streetcars.
 I gallivanted all over town building a memory base of Important Things like motor and controller types for each series of streetcar.
 I became known to many motormen and ultimately convinced a few of them to allow me to operate their cars.

-I was living on Kirkham Street during the early days of World War II and I'll never forget my 11th birthday, Dec.
-8, 1941.
+I was living on Kirkham Street during the early days of World War II and I'll never forget my 11th birthday, December 8, 1941.
 The candles were burning brightly on my applesauce birthday cake when there came a loud knock on the door.
 It was a soldier who instructed us to immediately turn our lights down low and draw the blinds.
-I looked outside to find the street in total darkness, even the streetlights were extinguished.
+I looked outside to find the street in total darkness; even the streetlights were extinguished.
 It was only a few days later when city crews came around to cover the western-facing portion of every street light globe with brown paint.
-This was to be the case just about everywhere west of Twin Peaks; the Richmond, the Sunset and the Parkside.
+This was to be the case just about everywhere west of Twin Peaks, the Richmond, the Sunset and the Parkside.

-My favorite line was the 31-Balboa and I have fond memories of summer nights, when the air was calm and still warm from the heat of day, of hearing the spur gears of the Balboa 900's GE90 motors growling their way up the cliff-like grades of the mighty Balboa Dip.
-In mid-1939 my excitement intensified as I spotted car 979 at 30th and Balboa, the very first car to be freshly painted in the Market Street Railway's new "zip stripe" or "streamstyle" paint scheme.
+My favorite streetcar line was the 31-Balboa and I have fond memories of summer nights, when the air was calm and still warm from the heat of day, of hearing the spur gears of the Balboa 900's GE90 motors growling their way up the cliff-like grades of the mighty Balboa Dip.
+In mid-1939 my excitement intensified as I spotted car 979 at 30th Avenue and Balboa Street, the very first car to be freshly painted in the Market Street Railway's new "zip stripe" or "streamstyle" paint scheme.
 The brilliant butter-yellow roof and trolley poles were simply stunning.

 I wrote previously about prowling around the streetcar graveyard at Funston and Lincoln Way, so I won't repeat myself here.
-But another great Sunset adventure was riding the 7 car home along Lincoln Way late at night.
-Now the 7 faced stiff competition from the "N," just two blocks away on Judah Street.
-The N had a considerable speed advantage over the 7 because of the almost-one-mile length of Duboce Tunnel under Buena Vista Park.
+But another great Sunset adventure was riding the 7-line car home along Lincoln Way late at night.
+Now, the 7 faced stiff competition from the "N," just two blocks away on Judah Street.
+The N-Judah had a considerable speed advantage over the 7 because of the almost-one-mile length of Duboce Tunnel under Buena Vista Park.
 Compared to the running time of the 7, the N trimmed the time to the beach by several minutes.
 It was therefore no great surprise that late night 7s ran mostly empty.